ewaldmire/ascender/docs/task_manager_system.md

 ### Node Affinity Decider

 The Task Manager decides which exact node a job will run on.
 It does so by considering user-configured group execution policy and user-configured capacity.
-First, the set of groups on which a job _can_ run on is constructed (see the Ascender document on [Clustering](./clustering.md)).
+First, the set of groups on which a job _can_ run on is constructed (see the climber document on [Clustering](./clustering.md)).
 The groups are traversed until a node within that group is found.
 The node with the largest remaining capacity (after accounting for the job's task impact) is chosen first.
 If there are no instances that can fit the job, then the largest *idle* node is chosen, regardless whether the job fits within its capacity limits.
 In this second case, it is possible for the instance to exceed its capacity in order to run the job.

 ## Managers are short-lived